Hear the Tribute Album...

 We're Not Kidding!--a 2-CD Tribute Album--features sixty of Barry's songs performed by musicians from around the world--including many who listened to Barry's songs when they were growing up.
 Another group of "grown-up" fans wrote, produced and performed a musical play based on Barry's songs.

 Barry has had his songs translated and recorded in Spanish, French, Italian, Japanese, Yiddish, and other languages.

 A pioneer in the world of books and music for children, Barry paved the way for an entire generation of musicians who perform for kids when he began writing and recording for children in 1975.
 Decades later, his unique songs and stories are now heard all around the world.

 Barry continues to write books, songs and poems and visit schools and libraries throughout the United States.
 He has performed at The White House, The Smithsonian and The Kennedy Center for the Performing Arts.
 He was given a Special Library Recognition Award for his "ability to communicate with and excite children to read."

-Barry's web site is a free resource for teachers, parents and kids of all ages; listen to his songs, watch videos, get "Read" posters or contact him directly to set up a visit at your school or library...or just to say hello.
+Barry's web site is a resource for teachers, parents and kids of all ages; you can listen to his songs and read his books for free, watch videos, or contact him directly to set up a visit at your school or library...or just send him a note and say hello.